-Can you share your lab’s average door-to-balloon (D2B) times and some of the ways employees at your facility have worked together to keep D2B times under the mandated 90 minutes?
+Can you share your lab’s median door-to-balloon (D2B) times and some of the ways employees at your facility have worked together?

 How does your cath lab compete for patients?
 Has your institution formed an alliance with others in the area?